-- Indexed Universal Life: This type of policy allows the policyholder to allocate cash value to one of two accounts: a fixed account or an equity index account.
+- Indexed Universal Life: This type of policy allows the policyholder to allocate cash value to one of two accounts: a fixed account or an equity index account.²

-Determining whether whole life or term life insurance is a better choice for you can require careful consideration.
-Let the knowledgeable agents at HealthMarkets Insurance Agency help guide your decision.
-By understanding your unique situation, we can help you balance the pros and cons of each type of life insurance plan to help you make the right choice for you and your family.
+Still can’t decide between whole life vs. term life insurance?
+A licensed insurance agent can help guide your decision at no cost to you.
+By understanding your unique situation, a licensed insurance agent can help you balance the pros and cons of each type of life insurance plan.
+That way, you can make the right choice for you and your family.

 Get started today by contacting a licensed insurance agent.